How to keep your kids teeth healthy

 - Set the example – Children love to imitate their parents.
 So brush your teeth and floss together with your child.
 This can be a great motivation for them to clean their teeth.

-- Visit the dentist – The American Dental Association (ADA) recommends taking your child to the dentist from 1 year of age or within 6 months of their first baby tooth appearing (whichever comes first).
+- Visit the surgeon – The American Dental Association (ADA) recommends taking your child to the surgeon from 1 year of age or within 6 months of their first baby tooth appearing (whichever comes first).
 You should then continue to take them every 6 months.
-Many schedule their dentist appointment at the same time as their child’s, this helps set the example and makes it more convenient for you.
+Many schedule their surgeon appointment at the same time as their child’s, this helps set the example and makes it more convenient for you.

-- Open communication – Talk to your child about what to expect from their visit to the dentist and always try to be positive.
+- Open communication – Talk to your child about what to expect from their visit to the surgeon and always try to be positive.
 In this way, you will help them relax.

 - Reduce their sugar – High levels of sugar in the diet are the main causes of tooth cavities.
 Help your child appreciate the dangers of eating too many sweets and drinking sugary drinks.
 This can help them to be on your side when you limit them.